MicrosoftStudentAmbassadors-Kenya/building-series-podcast/src/pages/episodes/episode-3.md

 template: post
 ---

-Sonia: How has the MLSA program impacted your success?
-Joy: I have been exposed to many resources and skills, one being the ability to connect and interact with people.
-It's made it very easy for us to sell our product.
-Microsoft Learn's vast resources and benefits like Azure for storage, have come in handy too.

-Sonia: What challenges did you face working as a team during the pandemic?
-Stephen: Due to geographical differences and the technicalities of the product, progress was slower.
+ the product, progress was slower.
 Also, shipping components from China got slackened due to the lockdowns and the pandemic.

 Sonia: Is there a reason why you shipped your hardware from China?
 Stephen: Shipping costs from China are relatively cheaper.
 There is also more variety in the Chinese market because that's where most of the hardware is fabricated.